exonum/exonum-doc/src/get-started/java-binding.md

 ## Known Limitations

-- Serialization is determined by a user, so Java services are not compatible with JS light client.
 - Core collections necessary to form a complete cryptographic proof for user service data (collections and their elements) are available only in a "raw" form – without deserialization of the content, which makes their use somewhat